-Finney County Fair to be exhibitors-only this year
+Finney County Fair to have different look

 This year’s Finney County Fair will have a different look because of the COVID-19 pandemic, being an exhibitors-only fair.